Tax Lien Sale Q & A

 When will I be able to register for the tax lien auction?

-Bidder registration will be available 2 – 3 weeks prior to the tax lien auction.
-You may register as a bidder by going to www.govease.com.
+Bidder registration will be available three weeks prior to the tax lien auction.
+You may register as a bidder by going to www.GovEase.com .
 During the registration process, participants are encouraged to thoroughly review the instructions regarding setting up payment, frequently asked questions (FAQs), rules, and the provided online training videos.

 What are the payment requirements for the tax lien auction?

-Cash, cashier’s check, money order, or ACH.
-A successful bidder must remit full and final payment of funds to the Tax Collector’s office no later than one hour before close of business on the day of the tax lien auction.
+Cash, cashier’s check, or money order.
+A successful bidder must remit full and final payment of funds to www.GovEase.comthe tax lien auction is over.

 What software or equipment do I need to be able to participate?